Diversity, Equity, Inclusion & Belonging

 Transphobia: dislike of or prejudice against transgender people

 NOTE: This is not a comprehensive list of definitions on human sexuality and LGBTQIA terminologies.
 Links above provide additional terminologies and definitions as well as guidelines in approaching conversations about human sexuality and LGBTQIA terminologies.
 Definitions above will vary by sources, and it is recommended to consult multiple reputable sources on community standards.
 Reputable sources are locally/nationally/internationally- recognized agencies/organizations/institutions where stakeholders (e.g., individuals who identify as LGBTQIA, family members, researchers) contributed to community standards of definitions and practices.
-When speaking with individuals, it is recommended to ask the person their preferred identity as a sign of respect and kindness, especially in using their preferred identity and pronouns.
+When speaking with individuals, it is recommended to ask the person as a sign of respect and kindness, especially in using their identity and pronouns.

 Sources: Merriam-Webster Dictionary; Oxford Languages (access date November 9, 2021)